Mason’s COVID Testing

-Due to the ongoing risk of COVID-19 transmission and illness, Mason requires all students, faculty, and staff (vaccinated and unvaccinated) to participate in routine COVID testing.
+Due to the ongoing risk of COVID-19 transmission and illness, Mason strongly encourages all students, faculty, and staff (vaccinated and unvaccinated) to participate in routine COVID testing.
+Summer residential students will be required to test at three points throughout the summer.
+Symptomatic students are required to receive a diagnostic test at Student Health Services.

 Testing is prioritized for: